AINabawy/Embedded-AVR-Calculator/README.md

+🚧 This project was built during my early learning phase.
+I plan to refactor it as I grow.

 # 🔢 AVR Calculator Project (Keypad + LCD)

 This is a simple calculator built using AVR microcontroller (ATmega32), 4x4 Keypad, and 16x2 LCD.
 The calculator can perform basic arithmetic operations: addition, subtraction, multiplication, and division.